CheckPointSW/PolicyCleanUp/README.md

 To use it in ‘apply’ operations, pass it as 'import plan file'.

 ## Examples
-*   Running the tool on a remote management server:
+*   Running the tool on a remote management server using username & password:
 <br>```python policyCleanUp.py  -m 172.23.78.160 -u James -p MySecretPassword!```
-<br>The tool runs on a remote management server with IP address 172.23.78.160.and the operation is ‘plan’ (default).
+<br>The tool runs on a remote management server with IP address 172.23.78.160 and the operation is ‘plan’ (default).
+*   Running the tool on a remote management server using API key:
+<br>```python policyCleanUp.py  -m 172.23.78.160 --api-key JpPA+eJ5gekQBY8DF27+ZQ==```
 *   Running the tool on a Multi-Domain Server for a specific domain and a specific policy package:
 <br>```python policyCleanUp.py  -d 172.23.78.152 –k Standard -u James -p MySecretPassword!```
 *   Running the tool on a Security Management Server with operation plan: